qlik-oss/gopherciser/docs/settingup.md

 ## ClickActionButton action

 A `ClickActionButton`-action simulates clicking an _action-button_.
-An _action-button_ is a chart item which, when clicked, executes a series of actions.
+An _action-button_ is a sheet item which, when clicked, executes a series of actions.
 The series of actions contained by an action-button begins with any number _generic button-actions_ and ends with an optional _navigation button-action_.

-**Note:** Clicking an action-button may have side effects such as changing sheet and locking selections, which highly affect the outcome of following actions.

 ### Supported button-actions
 #### Generic button-actions